maxipalay/teleop-smoother/README.md

 A very simple package to smooth the output velocity of the famous `teleop_twist_keyboard`.

-When developing a robot, I came across the issue that the `teleop_twist_keyboard` generate sudden jumps in velocity (infinite acceleration).
+When developing a robot, I came across the issue that the `teleop_twist_keyboard` generates sudden jumps in velocity (infinite acceleration).
 This causes unnecessary strain on the robot joints and generates a loud popping noise as the actuators are high-torque.

 This package is a simple approach at smoothing the output, effectively creating a trapezoidal profile.
+The acceleration is at the maximum at all times.

 ## `Smoother` Node